 Living trusts are also referred to as revocable trusts.
 This means you can revoke or amend the trust if you so choose.
 Irrevocable trusts cannot be changed once they have been signed.
 Although this may offer more security, especially in the event you’re unable to change or alter your trust, it also means you cannot make any changes.
 Many trusts start out as revocable.

-For instance, let’s say you write your initial trust at 35 years old and make your wife as a co trustee.
+For instance, let’s say you write your initial trust at 35 years old and make your wife a co-trustee.
 If you separate from your wife or you have more kids, you’ll want your trust to reflect these changes in your life.
 The biggest benefit of a living trust is that it can easily be changed during your lifetime.

-Aside from being able to change the terms and conditions of your trust easily while you’re still alive, living trusts can have many other benefits.
-Here are just a few that might just change your mind on having one!
+Aside from being able to change the terms and conditions of your trust easily while you’re still alive, living trusts have many other benefits.
+Here are just a few that might just change your mind about having one.

 Reduce Estate Taxes

 With a living trust, heirs and trustees can avoid paying a lot of taxes on the estate assets.
-This also means your heirs get to keep as many as the assets as possible.
+This also means your heirs get to keep as many assets as possible.